bcgov/platform-developer-docs/src/docs/app-monitoring/sysdig-monitor-onboarding.md

 - team guide
 ---

-# Start monitoring with Sysdig
+# Onboarding to application monitoring with Sysdig

 [Sysdig Monitor](https://sysdig.com/products/monitor/) provides system-level monitoring of Kubernetes hosts and the ability to create custom dashboards, alerts and operational-level captures to diagnose application or platform-level issues.